A Toast to Men: Release and promotion

-In 2003, Lava released "A Toast to Men" as a digital download and a promotional CD.
+On October 27, 2003, Lava Records released "A Toast to Men" to contemporary hit and rhythmic contemporary radio, and later issued it as a digital download and a promotional CD.
 The single shortens Lady May's name to May.
-An edited version of the song without the intro was issued in October 2003, and an extended play (EP) containing four remixes was made available the following month.
+An edited version of the song without the intro was also issued in October 2003, and an extended play (EP) containing four remixes was made available the following month.
 A music video was released to promote the track further, which Billboard's Chuck Taylor praised as "saucy (but graciously playful", writing it "adds fuel to the flamboyant raunch" of the song.
 Gay.com included "A Toast to Men" on their 2003 sampler album Gay.com Winter 2003 CD, which they gave as a gift to new subscribers of the website.
 The song featured in the 2004 film Barbershop 2: Back in Business.

-"A Toast To Men" was intended as the lead single from Ford's second studio album Sexysexobsessive, which was scheduled for a 2004 release.
+"A Toast to Men" was intended as the lead single from Ford's second studio album Sexysexobsessive, which was scheduled for a 2004 release.
 Ford was surprised by this choice, believing Lava would not promote something "that racy".
 Although an edited version was sent to radio, Chuck Taylor said it did little to "hide the pre-dominant hook".
 The lyrics attracted controversy, and journalists compared it to Eamon's 2003 single "Fuck It (I Don't Want You Back)" since both use "fuck" in their titles.
 Radio personalities were uncertain how to introduce the songs on air without violating Federal Communications Commission guidelines against the use of profanity.

 Despite this, "A Toast to Men" was popular on radio and television.
 In a 2004 Orlando Weekly interview, Ford said "A Toast to Men" was meant to only be "this club thing"; however, its popularity on radio resulted in it being promoted as a different, more radio-friendly single.
 "A Toast to Men" peaked at number 45 on the December 6, 2003, on the Hot Singles Sales Billboard chart, and it reached number 11 on the Dance Singles Sales Billboard chart at the same time.
 Paper's Michael Love Michael said the song, along with Ford's 2001 single "Did Ya' Understand That", were not as successful as her debut single "I Wanna Be Bad" (2001).

 Sexysexobsessive was canceled following "record company turnovers and takeovers"; in a 2017 Billboard interview, Ford said she was put in a "no man’s land", and attributed these record label issues to her decision to leave the music industry.
 Afterward, she pursued a career in acting in the mid-2000s, before becoming an interior designer and opening a Los Angeles design firm in 2013.
 Although Ford talked about music in 2017 and considered touring gay clubs, in 2019 interviews, she said she was not interested in recording new music.